Keeping Children Safe during Covid

-Review, revise and remind everyone about policies and AUPs regarding appropriate behaviour (see the guide mentioned above for how to do this).
+Review, revise and remind everyone about policies and AUPs regarding appropriate behaviour as above.

 Don't forget security, too.

 We can set up G Suite or Office 365 accounts for LGfL schools (linked to your USO accounts if you use them).
 Your NC can request this via support.lgfl.net.

 YouTube - remember teachers should never use personal channels/accounts, but only those linked to a school's G Suite.
-But in any case, Google Meet (below) is a better solution for lessons, assemblies or meetings (not only because the age limit for is 13 but also for functionality).
+But in any case, Google Meet is a better solution for live lessons, assemblies or meetings (not only because the age limit for is 13 but also for functionality).

-Microsoft Teams within Office 365 - watch the video above about blurring your background.
-You can now also change your background to a mock school or office image for a more professional look and the same effect.
-This Microsoft page includes a helpful list of recommended safe settings.
+Microsoft Teams within Office 365 - This Microsoft page includes a really helpful list of recommended safe settings.
 NB - to stop students rejoining a Teams call without the teacher there, you must click End Meeting, not the classic 'hang up' button.

-Zoom - please consider the comments on this page about making the most of the tools your school already has and only using accounts set up by school admins.
+Zoom - make the most of the tools your school already has and only use accounts set up by school admins.
 If you consider Zoom, please use the paid education version, not a free account, for the ability to safely audit staff and student meeting behaviour, record or disable chat, and other essential safeguarding settings.
 Here are some Zoom settings pages: security / keep uninvited guests out / securing your classroom / GDPR.

 Not worrying children

 Even after all these months of Covid, it is important children can talk about their concerns and do not bottle up their fears as they see change and worry around them, so don’t pretend nothing is happening:

-As bereavement will tragically come to many school communities, check out the resources we made with Child Bereavement UK to support schools with this.
+As bereavement may tragically come to many school communities, check out the resources we made with Child Bereavement UK to support schools with this.

 Make the most of resources from LGfL DigiSafe and the other great organisations around the UK to help keep children safe: